enos2328/Parstagram_REDO/README.md

-# Parstagram - Part I
+# Parstagram - Part 1

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.